International Linguistics Olympiad: IOL 2022

-IOL 19 was held from July 25 to 29, 2022 at King William's College in Castletown, Isle of Man.
+The 19th IOL was held from July 25 to 29, 2022, at King William's College in Castletown, Isle of Man.
 Chaired by Rob Teare, it received 46 teams from 32 countries, with Moldova, Switzerland and Thailand competing for the first time.
-The Problem Committee was chaired by Samuel Ahmed.
+The Problem Committee was chaired by Samuel K. Ahmed (University of Amsterdam).

 The five problems at the individual contest concerned Ubykh (Abkhaz-Adyghe) morphophonology, the semantics and morphophonology of Alabama (Muskogean) verbs, Nǀuuki (Tuu) syntax, Arabana (Pama-Nyungan) kinship, and phonological changes and tonogenesis in two daughter languages of Proto-Chamic, Phan Rang Cham and Tsat.
 The team problem presented extracts in 17th and 18th century Manchu (Tungusic) from Cheong-eo Nogeoldae and the Kangxi Emperor's Imperially Commissioned Mirror of the Manchu Language for analysis, with tasks involving matching sentences in Old and Modern Manchu to their respective translations as well as writing in the Manchu script.